briggsprashar/sports_metric_analysis/Project.md

 - Exploring the whole dataset based with the aid of a logical framework that bridges various metrics and devices with well researched logic and body-of-work.
 - Standardizing thresholds across systems.
 - Building a foundation for multi-metric performance metrics that build on the likes of fatigue detection models and others.
-- Supporting consistent and reproducible athletic testing and monitoring in collegiate settings for both male and female athletes.
+- Supporting consistent and reproducible athletic testing and monitoring in collegiate settings for both male and female athletes. <br />

-*Refer to `Part1_Framework.pdf` for details on framework.*
+<sub>^<sub> Refer to `Part1_Framework.pdf` for details on framework.

 [TOC](#table-of-contents)